firman-ta/plus_plugins/packages/connectivity_plus/connectivity_plus/README.md

 This plugin allows Flutter apps to discover network connectivity and configure themselves accordingly.
 It can distinguish between cellular vs WiFi connection.

-> **Note**
->
-> On Android, this does not guarantee connection to Internet.
-For instance, the app might have wifi access but it might be a VPN or a hotel WiFi > with no access.
+> Note that on Android, this does not guarantee connection to Internet.
+For instance, the app might have wifi access but it might be a VPN or a hotel WiFi with no access.

 ## Platform Support